Mapuche uprising of 1655: Alejo's raids

 As peace was returning to the devastated lands between Bío Bío and Maule rivers Alejo begun his raids the winter of 1656.
 Alejo had previously served the Spanish as a soldier but resented not being allowed to advance through the ranks because of him being a mestizo.

 At the head of about 1000 warriors Alejo wiped out a Spanish column of 200 men aimed to reinforce the fort of Conuco.
 A few men were spared for prisoner exchange and human sacrifice to the pillan.
 Alejo's military successes were limited by his tendency to make rowdy celebrations after each victory, wasting valuable time.

 The Pehuenches, a peripheral indigenous group, crossed the Andes at the headwaters of Maule River taking prisoners and stealing livestock.
 It is thought that this attack may have been coordinated by Alejo.
-Over-all the campaigns of Alejo killed or captured 400 Spaniards.
+Altogether, the campaigns of Alejo killed or captured 400 Spaniards.

 Conflict among the Spanish leadership

 On February 20 a cabildo in Concepción declared Acuña Cabrera deposed as governor.
 However Acuña Cabrera went into hiding.
 Jesuits who hid him then persuaded Acuña Cabrera to issue a written resignation.
 Other leading Spanish figures who were the subject of discontent went also into hiding, a brother of Salazar who was a priest and the physician and oidor Juan de la Huerta Gutiérrez.

 The choice of a new governor in Concepción fell between two military men; Juan Fernández de Rebolledo and Francisco de la Fuente Villalobos.
 De la Fuente Villalobos ended up being elected, but days later the Audiencia in Santiago rejected the removal of Acuña y Cabrera as unlawful.
 Local elites were not meant to depose governors named by the King of Spain.
 Meanwhile, De la Fuente Villalobos' appeasement policy towards the Mapuche rebels and his intent to negotiate was meeting severe opposition from other military commanders.

 Given the support he had received from the Audiencia in mid-March, Acuña Cabrera appeared in public acting as governor again.
 He designated Fernández de Rebolledo to take charge of the army.
 De la Fuente Villalobos did not recognise the authority of Fernández de Rebolledo, nevertheless there were no clashes between the military under their commands.

 The Viceroy of Peru learned about the conflicts and decided to remove Acuña Cabrera.
-The later refused to acknowledge his dismissal, as he thought only the King of Spain could dismiss him.
+The latter refused to acknowledge his dismissal, as he thought only the King of Spain could dismiss him.
 The viceroy appointed Pedro Porter Casanate as governor of Chile and dispatched him ahead of 376 soldiers that would both reinforce the troops combating the uprising as well as quell any opposition to Porter's governorship.
 Porter was accompanied by Álvaro de Ibarra who was appointed to inquire into events as the trier of facts, with a mission to establish responsibilities for the political turmoil.